- Risk Factors

 - Signs & Symptoms

-What are poison ivy, poison oak, and poison sumac?
+What is poison ivy, poison oak, and poison sumac?

 Poison oak (Toxicodendron diversilobum) grows as a vine or shrub, and it is found in the western United States and British Columbia.
 It also has a leaf arrangement similar to poison ivy, with clusters of three leaflets.
 The leaves may sometimes resemble true oak leaves.